-This bond is continuous until cancelled, therefore no bond renewal notice is required to be sent to the Oregon Department of Transportation.
+This bond is continuous until canceled, therefore no bond renewal notice is required to be sent to the Oregon Department of Transportation.
 License holders simply need to pay the renewal premium to avoid cancellation of the Fuel Tax Bond.

 If you are on monthly payments with Jet, then you don’t have to worry about renewing your Fuel Tax Bond.
 So long as the automatic payment goes through the bond will remain current with ODOT.

-Yes, this bond can be cancelled at any time.
+Yes, this bond can be canceled at any time.
 There is a 60-day grace period from when Jet sends cancellation notice to the ODOT Fuel Tax Group before the bond cancellation takes effect.
 Jet is still responsible for any liability incurred during the life of the bond up until the expiration of the 60 days and will take that into account for refunds.
 For prepaid annual terms, Jet will send a prorated refund for any time left on the bond.
 With monthly payments, we will simply collect the remainder due for the 60 days of bonding and request cancellation with ODOT.